laireyx/2021_ite2038_2018008340-wiki/Namespaces/file_helper.md

 If <code>newsize &gt; page&#95;num</code>, reserve pages so that total page num is equivalent to newsize.
 If <code>newsize = 0</code> and header page's free_page_idx is 0, double the reserved page count.

+next free page index is next page index, unless it is the last page.

+next free page index is next page index, unless it is the last page.

 ### function flush_header

 ```cpp